.framer-image { display: block; margin-left: auto; margin-right: auto; width: 50%; }

 You are now equipped with the history, theory, and practical techniques to make Phonk.
 You understand the deep connection to Memphis Hip Hop, the power of a distorted 808, and the magic of a haunting cowbell melody.

 But this knowledge is just the starting point.
 The future of Phonk is unwritten.
-As the genre continues to evolve, the most exciting music will come from producers who are not afraid to experiment.
+As the genre continues to evolve into 2026 and beyond, the most exciting music will come from producers who are not afraid to experiment.
 Blend the energy of Drift Phonk with the atmosphere of classic Memphis Revival.
 Incorporate the rhythms of Brazilian Phonk or the four-on-the-floor pulse of Phonk House.
 The rulebook is still being written, and you have the chance to add a new chapter.

 So load up your DAW, start digging for samples, and turn up the distortion.
 The world is waiting to hear your take on this incredible sound.